rjray/bookmarkos-tools/METRICS.md

 10. Smallest folder size
 11. Largest folder size
 12. Average folder size
+13. Maximum depth
+14. Top 5 folders by size (by bookmarks only)
+15. Bottom 5 folders by size (by bookmarks only)

 Items 3-8 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
 In the absence of a basis the values will